Cardiology Exam Information

 - Active NMTCB, ARRT(N), or CAMRT nuclear medicine certification

-a minimum 700 hours of documented clinical experience as a certified/registered nuclear medicine technologist performing all aspects of nuclear cardiology imaging including radiopharmaceutical handling, injection if permitted by state and/or institutional regulations) and imaging.
+- A minimum 700 hours of documented clinical experience as a certified/registered nuclear medicine technologist performing all aspects of nuclear cardiology imaging including radiopharmaceutical handling, injection if permitted by state and/or institutional regulations) and imaging.
 Supervision must be performed by a board certified nuclear cardiologist, nuclear medicine physician or radiologist OR direct supervision must be performed by a certified NMTCB, ARRT(N) or CAMRT nuclear medicine technologist.
-(Please note that the two year (4,000 hours) option is scheduled to be phased out March 15, 2013)

-- Previous NCT certificant holders are eligible to take the NCT examination.
+- Previous NCT certificant holders with current nuclear medicine certification are eligible to take the NCT examination.

 The following is a list of the content for the NMTCB's Nuclear Cardiology Specialty Exam.